 Bring Nature Inside

 Finally, brighten up your home by bringing nature inside.
-Add a vase of fresh flowers to your kitchen, or place a couple of tall faux Palm Trees in your hallway.
+Add a vase of fresh flowers to your kitchen, or place a couple of tall faux fiddle leaf fig trees in your hallway.
 Greenery dotted throughout your home represents energy, prosperity, and overall good health.

-While preparing your home for resale does require some strategic planning, additional time and resources, it is worth the extra effort to help improve its appearance.
-Follow these recommendations to make sure your home is ready to sell and the viewing process runs as smooth as it possibly can.
+While preparing your home for resale does require some strategic planning, additional time and resources, it’s worth the extra effort to help improve its appearance.
+Follow these recommendations to make sure your home is ready to sell and the viewing process runs as smoothly as possible.